zeekay/handroll/README.md

   #   prismjs: 'Prism'
   legacy: null

-  # Use `plugin` to override plugins Handroll should use.
-Other than compilers
+  # Use `plugins` to override plugins Handroll should use.
+By default Handroll
-  # (which are automatically detected based on filetypes used, most plugins will
-  # be inferred based on your other options.
+  # will try to automatically infer and configure the plugins you should use.
   #
   # plugins: [buble(), commonjs()]
   plugins:    null

   # Use `external` to configure which dependencies Rollup considers external.
 By
   # default Handroll will try to automatically infer external dependencies based
+  # on package.json.
+Normal dependencies are assumed to be external while
+  # devDependencies are assumed to be fully subsumbed during the build step.
-  # on your package.json.
-Use `external: false` or an explicit list will disable
+  # You can use `external: false` or an explicit list to disable this behavior.
-  # this behavior.
   #
   # external: Object.keys pkg.dependencies
   external:   true